Introduction: Bike Wall Mount Out of Pipes

 2) GET PREPARED!!!
 See if you can borrow stuff rather than buy it if this is a one time project for you.
 I guess any "man" should have tools, but with limited room and a budget, I didn't really want to end up with more tools and less money.

 3) STAY POSITIVE!!!
 I'm a lot of things, but "handy" is not one of them.
 I think this is the first thing I've ever made that worked.
-It was pretty fun and that fact that the alternative (etsy) was 4 times as expensive means (by my wife's logic) that I SAVED money.
+It was pretty fun and that fact that the alternative (etsy) was 4 times as expensive makes me feel pretty good.

 4) I think I could have probably stripped down a lot of the design and used less pieces.
 But, for a first attempt, I'd say I'm happy enough with it to share this instructable.
 Now I leave you to question how many other instructables I never posted because they were way worse than this one. :)